-Available for IRA/CESA/HSA program.
-Certain Demand Investments, as shown on the Purchase Application, are also available for purchase for the IRA/CESA/HSA program for which UMB Bank, Kansas City, Missouri, is custodian.
-See "IRA/CESA/HSA Program" (page 29), "Supplemental Terms and Conditions specific to Investments held for IRA/CESA Accounts" (page 29), and "Supplemental Terms and Conditions specific to Investments held for HSA Accounts" (page 30).
-Additions to and withdrawals from IRA, CESA, and HSA accounts are subject to IRS regulations, and special provisions apply to Investments held for those accounts.
+Available for IRA/CESA program.
+Certain Demand Investments, as shown on the Purchase Application, are also available for purchase for the IRA/CESA program for which UMB Bank, Kansas City, Missouri, is custodian.
+See "IRA Program" (page 30), "Supplemental Terms and Conditions specific to Investments held for IRA/CESA Accounts" (page 30).
+Additions to and withdrawals from IRA and CESA has accounts are subject to IRS regulations, and special provisions apply to Investments held for those accounts.

 Adjustable interest rates.
 Interest rates are variable, adjusted at MIF's discretion, and subject to change without notice.
 The applicable rate will depend on the minimum investment balance.
 Purchasers may call MIF or access MIF's website at any time to be advised of the various minimum account balance requirements and interest rates then in effect.
 At any time in its discretion MIF may change the required minimum account balances and interest rates which apply to each minimum account balance and may add or eliminate minimum account balance requirements.
 MIF may also offer Demand Investments with interest rates based on other criteria, such as number of transactions in specified periods, or other characteristics of the investment.
 In adjusting interest rates and revising minimum account balance requirements, MIF will consider interest rates paid by other comparable instruments, market conditions and any other relevant factors.
-Notice of any changes in minimum account balance requirements or other criteria will be provided to investors with the investor's next monthly statement.
+Notice of any changes in minimum account balance requirements.